rl-institut/django-oemof/README.md

 Hooks can be used to change default behaviour of parameter setup, energysystem build and model solving.
 This is done by defining custom functions which can be registered in django_oemof and are applied when simulating an ES.
 Depending on hook type (Parameter/Energysystem/Model), the defined custom functions are applied to parameters, build Es or after creating the model.
-Every hook is scenario-dependent to allow different hooks per scenario, but you can use `hooks.ALL_SCENARIO` as scenario to aplly hook to all scenarios.
+Every hook is scenario-dependent to allow different hooks per scenario, but you can use `hooks.ALL_SCENARIO` as scenario to apply hook to all scenarios.
 An example hook (changing default behaviour of parameter setup) could be set up as follows:

 ```python